munin-monitoring/munin/doc/reference/plugin.rst

 .. _datapoint.value:

 :Field: **datapoint.value**
 :Value: integer, decimal numbers, or "U" (may be signed).
+For DERIVE and COUNTER values this must be an integer.
 See rrdcreate_ for restrictions.
 :Type: required
 :Description: The value to be graphed.
 :See also: